 Violet Evergarden Season 2 Release Date: Director Teases Sequel For The Netflix Anime

 As of the last update, Kyoto Animation or any company related to the production of the anime has not officially confirmed the Violet Evergarden Season 2 release date.
+Nor has the production of a TV sequel been announced.
 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the Violet Evergarden Season 2 premiere date will occur in the future.

 From a financial perspective, there is no reason not to move forward with a sequel.
 The first Blu-Ray box set topped the Oricon charts upon release, selling 7,322 copies in the first week.
 An anime is considered to be doing decently with half of those sales numbers.
 Being a Netflix Original is also a feather in Violet’s cap since the revenue from streaming platforms has been a game-changer in the anime industry.